H-Studio logo

 • multi-tenancy and a role model from day one

-• a data model that doesn't block later customers, integrations and reports
+• a data model that doesn't block later customers, integrations, and reports

-• deployment, monitoring and error analysis before the first larger customer goes live
+• deployment, monitoring, and error analysis before the first larger customer goes live

-The benefit isn't only performance.
-The real benefit is that growth doesn't automatically lead to a rewrite, support chaos or loss of trust.
+The benefit isn't only performance — it's that growth doesn't automatically lead to a rewrite, support chaos, or loss of trust.
+Scalability doesn't start with Kubernetes; it starts with the data model, roles, multi-tenancy, and system boundaries.

 Criteria for choosing a scalable software architecture